Dutch East Indies: Dutch conquests

 The Dutch subjugated the Minangkabau of Sumatra in the Padri War (1821–38) and the Java War (1825–30) ended significant Javanese resistance.
 The Banjarmasin War (1859–1863) in southeast Kalimantan resulted in the defeat of the Sultan.
 After failed expeditions to conquer Bali in 1846 and 1848, an 1849 intervention brought northern Bali under Dutch control.
 The most prolonged military expedition was the Aceh War in which a Dutch invasion in 1873 was met with indigenous guerrilla resistance and ended with an Acehnese surrender in 1912.
 Disturbances continued to break out on both Java and Sumatra during the remainder of the 19th century.
 This included the Banten Peasant's Revolt in the aftermath of the tremendous eruption of Krakatoa in 1883.
 However, the island of Lombok came under Dutch control in 1894, and Batak resistance in northern Sumatra was quashed in 1895.
 Towards the end of the 19th century, the balance of military power shifted towards the industrialising Dutch and against pre-industrial independent indigenous Indonesian polities as the technology gap widened.
 Military leaders and Dutch politicians believed they had a moral duty to free the native Indonesian peoples from indigenous rulers who were considered oppressive, backward, or disrespectful of international law.

 Although Indonesian rebellions broke out, direct colonial rule was extended throughout the rest of the archipelago from 1901 to 1910 and control taken from the remaining independent local rulers.
 Southwestern Sulawesi was occupied in 1905–06, the island of Bali was subjugated with military conquests in 1906 and 1908, as were the remaining independent kingdoms in Maluku, Sumatra, Kalimantan and Nusa Tenggara.
 Other rulers including the Sultans of Tidore in Maluku, Pontianak (Kalimantan) and Palembang in Sumatra, requested Dutch protection from independent neighbours thereby avoiding Dutch military conquest and were able to negotiate better conditions under colonial rule.
 The Bird's Head Peninsula (Western New Guinea), was brought under Dutch administration in 1920.
 This final territorial range would form the territory of the Republic of Indonesia.
+The colonial wars in the Dutch East Indies exacted a heavy toll on the Indonesian population, with estimates ranging from hundreds of thousands to 4 million deaths including both direct war casualties and indirect victims of war due to famine and disease.